 - How to make fresh food last longer

-Whether you find yourself quarantined due to the Coronavirus, political unrest, or natural disaster, it’s always a good idea to be prepared.
+Whether you find yourself sheltering in place, political unrest, or natural disaster, it’s always a good idea to be prepared.

 Things to Know Before You Stock up (and spend a lot of money)